haydendonald/YTMusic-Tray/README.md

 # Future aims
 * Track notification
 * Custom selection/order of buttons
-* Create executable for mac
-* Create executable for windows
-* Create executable for linux

 # Installation
 This project is not released yet, have a look at development to try it yourself